 One topic everybody is talking about is chatbots.
-However, all we hear is fragmentary information and case-based analysis with rare answers on whether I need to use it in my business or not.
+However, all we hear is fragmentary information and case-based analysis with rare answers on whether I need to design chatbot conversations for my business or not.

 Thus, I’m up to pointing out some pros and cons you need to know about the chatbot-fever.
 In other words, I’d like to give a short review of what is actually going on in there.

 Chatbots basically work as an optimizer of a customer service.
 They answer the typical users’ questions that can be answered by templated information.
 They work by a set plot and mainly suggest the questions for customers to ask.

 Below is the desktop screen of what Poncho can do over his primary function of reporting the weather forecast.
 He jokes and entertains so you won’t forget about him.
 He reminds you that you need a weather forecast no matter what.

 At the same time, Poncho is a quite simple chatbot with limited functions.
 So he, of course, suggests exactly what you can ask him.

 The first thing you should know about the chatbot spread is that in 2016 the number of people using messengers reached 1.6 billion.
 It’s expected to reach 2 billion users in 2018, and that is 80 percent of people using smartphones.

 According to Business Insider Intelligence, messengers have left behind the social media.
 For marketers, it means that messengers are becoming one of the main platforms for business promotion.
 And chatbots seem to be a great tool for that.
 That is rather a contextual advantage of using chatbots for your service, but still, an important thing to know.

 It may sound as creepy as it is fascinating, but bots use machine learning to get to know us better.
 Thus, they can personalize the information they give.
 So the user gets the products list arranged particularly for her/him.